-A soil amendment is any material added to a soil to improve its physical properties, such as the water retention, permeability, water infiltration, drainage, aeration and structure.
+A soil amendment is any material added to the upper layer of soil especially in the vicinity of the root zone soil to improve its physical properties, such as the water retention, permeability, water infiltration, drainage, aeration and structure.
 The goal is to provide a better environment for roots.
 To do its work, an amendment should be thoroughly mixed into the soil.
 If it is merely buried, its effectiveness is reduced and it will interfere with water and air movement and root growth.